 Differences in views and philosophy are natural.
-They only become problematic when one person fails to accept the rights of another to hold different views and consequently attacks them, either verbally or physically.
+They only become problematic when one person refuses to accept the rights of another to hold different views and consequently attacks them, either verbally or physically.

-With the reduced control on the checking of information materials placed on the public tables (see p.17 of this document), some participants might be concerned that there will be an increase in incidents where individuals, countries or organizations are slandered or otherwise offended.
+With the reduced control on the checking of information materials placed on the public tables, some participants might be concerned that there will be an increase in incidents where individuals, countries or organizations are slandered or otherwise offended.

-In recommending the new Rules of Procedure the Standing Committee therefore stressed that anyone who presents an information document still remains responsible for the content.
+It is therefore important to stress that, while informative documents no longer need to be reviewed by the Secretariat before they are distributed, anyone who distributes such a document still remains responsible for the content.
 The Rules therefore provide a procedure for dealing with complaints about documents.